ajaykarwal/ajaykarwal-v6/_posts/2015-03-17-what-is-branding.md

   title: What is Branding?
 ---

-This two-minute manifesto by [David Brier](http://www.risingabovethenoise.com/) explains.

 A brand is so much more than a logo; a name; a font; a colour.

-This two-minute, thought-provoking video combines a simple narrative and beautiful animation to answer that basic question “What is branding?
+This two-minute, thought-provoking manifesto video by [David Brier](http://www.risingabovethenoise.com/) combines a simple narrative and beautiful animation to answer that basic question.

 <div class="videoWrapper">
   <iframe width="500" height="281" src="https://www.youtube.com/embed/uaGotppPsCs?feature=oembed" frameborder="0" allowfullscreen=""></iframe>